 where

 and

-see the Supplemental Material, section \ref{sec:supplement_proofs_fcx} for a proof.
+see the Supplemental Material (Section \ref{sec:supplement_proofs_fcx}) for a proof.
+Specifically, factor $\tilde{\omega}_{ij}$ can be recognized as the weights of an unnormalized mixture distribution of $t_i$, while $\omega_{ij}$ are the normalized mixture weights yielding a normalized mixture distribution for $t_i$.
 It is interesting to observe that the mixture components of (\ref{eq::fc.x.explicit}) are non-overlapping, because the truncation bounds are equal to the screening times.
-With perfect test sensitivity, $\kappa=1$, the augmentation simplifies to sampling from the truncated distribution $f_x(x_i | v_{ic_i-j} < x_i \le v_{ic_i-j+1}, \betaf_x, \sigma, \z_{xi})$ where $v_{ic_i-j} < x_i \le v_{ic_i-j+1}$ is known to bound $x_i$.
-For $\kappa<1$, the relative importance of a mixture component is determined by two factors.
-First, it decreases geometrically in the number of tests conducted since the most recent moment $c_i$, and, second, it increases with the probability mass of $x_i$ corresponding to the truncation interval.
-In general, more recent intervals are thus given higher weight, which is plausible.
-Sampling from (\ref{eq::fc.x.explicit}) is straight-forward when viewed as a two-stage sampling procedure for mixture distributions, i.e., first, sample $J \sim \text{categorical}(\tau_{i1},...,\tau_{ic_i-1})$, and, second, use the associated interval bounds of $J$ as truncation bounds for $x_i$, i.e. sample $x_i \sim f_x(x_i | v_{ic-J} < x_i \le v_{ic-J+1}, \betaf_x, \sigma, \z_{xi})$.
-The draws of $J$ may also be viewed as a posterior prediction of the interval in which $x_i$ occurred. \\
+With perfect test sensitivity, $\kappa=1$, the augmentation simplifies to sampling from the truncated distribution $f_t(t_i \mid v_{ic_i-1} < t_i \le v_{ic_i}, \x_i, \betaf, \sigma)$.
+This means that under perfect sensitivity, $t_i$ is known to lie in the most recent interval, $(v_{ic_i-1}, v_{ic_i}]$ (in case of an event) or $(v_{ic_i-1}, \infty)$ (in case of right censoring).
+For $\kappa<1$, the relative importance of a mixture component is determined by two main factors of (\ref{eq::omega_tilde_weights}).
+First, it decreases geometrically in the number of tests conducted since the most recent time $v_{ic_i}$, and, second, it increases with the probability mass of $t_i$ in the truncation interval.
+In general, more recent intervals are thus given higher weight, which is plausible. \\